nrnsyzn/VPC-Traffic-Flow-and-Security/README.md

 | Rule evaluation        | All rules are evaluated        | Rules evaluated in order      |
 | Use case               | Fine-grained access control    | Broad subnet-wide restrictions|

-**Best Practice**: Use both in tandem — NACLs for broad subnet protections, and security groups for detailed control at the resource level.
+**Best Practice**: Use both in tandem.
+NACLs for broad subnet protections, and security groups for detailed control at the resource level.
 This layered security approach minimizes the risk of unauthorized access.

 ---